-The Representative strongly supports the resumption of jurisdiction by Nations and Métis and Inuit communities over their own child welfare services that has been enabled by the "I'd like to see something done that we can say: 'That's Skye, that's her law or her policy or something for her,' to give her justice, you know."
+The Representative strongly supports the resumption of jurisdiction by Nations and Métis and Inuit communities over their own child welfare services that has been enabled by the passage of the federal Act respecting First Nations, Inuit and Métis children and families.
+However, the transition process from legislation to actual realization will not be a quick or easy one.

+"I'd like to see something done that we can say: 'That's Skye, that's her law or her policy or something for her,' to give her justice, you know."